osekai/osekai-medals-issues/README.md

-# Oskeai Medals • Issues
+# Osekai Medals • Issues
 Report all issues, bugs, and requests for osekai medals here!